microsoft/Dynamics-365-Fraud-Protection-Samples/eCommerce platforms/Adobe Magento/README.md

     ![Map Magento order statuses to states](docs/13.orderstatus2.png)

 1. Add new Products.
-Navigate to **Catalog -> Manage Products** and add products as per requirement.
+Navigate to **Catalog -> Manage Products** and add products as required.
+In addition to the required fields, ensure you update the inventory 'Qty' and 'Stock Availability' so that the product will be visible.

    ![Add Magento products](docs/14.addproducts.png)